forrestguice/SuntimesWidget/README.md

 **App and Widget Features**

 The app:
-* displays the current time, and notes the time until next sunrise, sunset, or civil/nautical/astronomical twilight.
+* displays the current time, and notes the time until next sunrise, sunset, blue/gold hour, or civil/nautical/astronomical twilight.
+* displays the next solstice or equinox, and notes the time until that event.
-* can set an alarm for next sunrise, sunset, or civil/nautical/astronomical twilight.
+* can set an alarm for next sunrise, sunset, blue/gold hour, or civil/nautical/astronomical twilight.
 * can display the configured location on a map (requires a map application).
 * *does not* require GPS.
 The location is manually specified by default (and optionally obtained from GPS).
 * *does not* require network connectivity.
 Calculations are performed locally on the device using.

-The widget is themeable and provides:
+The widgets are themeable and provide:
-* a dark theme (and dark w/ transparent background)
-* a light theme (and light w/ transparent background)
 * a theme editor and support for basic custom themes.
+* a (default) dark theme (and dark w/ transparent background).
+* a (default) light theme (and light w/ transparent background).

-The widget is (re)configurable:
+The widgets are (re)configurable:
 * configure location (latitude / longitude)
 * configure timezone
 * configure widget theme